Art to Zebras is what we can imagine it to be…art from A to Z.

 Co-founder of dep,art,ment, leading Swedish art consultants, publisher of artist’s editions, artists’ agency for over 10 years; working with international galleries, publishers, and artists including White Cube, Lehmann Maupin, Pace, Andréhn Schiptjenko, Magnus Karlsson, Wetterling Gallery, Charlotte Gyllenhammar, Clay Ketter, Claes Oldenburg, Do Ho Suh, and the Yves Klein estate.
 Partner institutions and clients included Moderna Museet, Kulturhuset Stockholm, NCC Bygg, Investor, Carnegie, Lynx, Catella, and Hotel Diplomat.

 Anita is a graduate of the Spence School, with a BSFS from the Georgetown University School of Foreign Service, an MBA from Columbia University and further studies at Christie’s NY and at NYU.
-She is an active board member of Konstig Books, Scandinavia’s #1 art bookseller, where she spearheaded online e-commerce and crowdfunding campaigns; and of alt_break art fair for social justice, providing contemporary art programming through partnerships with local, and community-based nonprofits.
+She is a co-owner of Konstig Books, Scandinavia’s #1 art bookseller, where she spearheaded online e-commerce and crowdfunding campaigns; and a board member of alt_break art fair for social justice, providing contemporary art programming through partnerships with local, and community-based nonprofits.
 She also advises WCAPS, Women of Color Advancing Peace and Security, on developing art initiatives.
 Anita speaks 7 languages, and currently divides her time between Stockholm, New York and Palma.